Mauznemo/SmartifyOS/README.md

 3. Clone your new repo `git clone https://github.com/your-username/SmartifyOS.git`
 4. Cd into its directory `cd SmartifyOS`
 5. Add the Main Repository as a Remote `git remote add upstream https://github.com/Mauznemo/SmartifyOS.git`
+6. Open Unity Hub, click `Add` and select the path of the repo you just cloned

 ### For only testing and finding bugs:
 If you don't plan to modify any code and only want to help find bugs or suggest features to add you can do it like this: